 You can use Twitter to build connections, with a fast paced & engaged audience.
 These connections can lead to a network of loyal followers & in turn, customers for your business.
 Regular posting and quick responses pay-off here.

 A great resource to generate online sales & traffic, get a following for the brand, create a platform where users can discuss your products & services.
-Less intense posting needed, quick response are very still important.
+Less intense posting needed, quick response are still very important.

 An image & video driven environment, the content regarded as authentic & relevant, hence more likely to inspire actions, such as sharing.
 Regular photo & video uploads are a vital part of this social network.

 Tumblr is a place for creators to blog about their content & find a new audience.
 There are millions of blogs posting more than 80 million posts a day.
 A well saturated platform.